 (Are you really allowed to name China as your “top enemy” when the cell phone you used to take the pollster’s call was built there?)

 Anyhow, the important thing to remember here at all times is that it is ALL IRAN’S FAULT, GRRR that all the gas prices are so high these days, via Bloomberg:

 Strangely, the current run-up in prices comes despite sinking demand in the U.S. “Petrol demand is as low as it’s been since April 1997,” says Tom Kloza, chief oil analyst for the Oil Price Information Service.
-“People are properly puzzled by the fact that we’re using less gas than we have in years, yet we’re paying more.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“People are properly puzzled by the fact that we’re using less gas than we have in years, yet we’re paying more.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Kloza believes much of the increase is due to speculative money that’s flowed into gasoline futures contracts since the beginning of the year, mostly from hedge funds and large money managers.
 “We’ve seen about $11 billion of speculative money come in on the long side of gas futures,” he says.
 “Each of the last three weeks we’ve seen a record net long position being taken.”